ozzysmithjones/ozzysmithjones.github.io/README.md

 ### Native Platform Layer
 [Native Platform Layer](https://github.com/ozzysmithjones/platform_layer)

 Platform layer library.
 This library allows access to native utilities provided by the operating system such as threading, windowing, file mapping and memory management.
-It is designed to support cross-platform in the future but right now it just supports windows.
+It is designed to be cross-platform in the future but right now it just supports windows.

 ### Entity-Component-System (ECS)
 [Entity Component System](https://github.com/ozzysmithjones/entity-component-system)